0xadri/FeaturePatterns/sign-in-basics/README.md

-Generic & basic registration process for any web app
+Generic & basic sign-in process for any web app